vectordotdev/timber-elixir-ecto/README.md

 ## License

-This project is licensed under the ISC License - see [LICENSE] for more details.
+This project is licensed under the ISC license.
+See the file `LICENSE` for the full text.